nareshnavinash/Selpy-Python/README.md

 # Selpy-Python

 Selpy-Python is a Page Object Model (POM) framework for selenium automation with python `pytest`.
-In order to make the testing faster used 'pytest-xdist' module to run multiple threads to run the tests at the same time.
-For reporting 'allure' is being adapted.
+This framework uses 'pytest-xdist' module to run multiple threads to run the tests at the same time depending on the number of available processor cores (2X of number of available cores).

+This framework also uses [selpy](https://pypi.org/project/selpy/) custom built pypi module to implement snapshot feature (which is available in jest framework).
+If there are any change in UI we can directly change this in the test data file during the test run with ease.
+Manual maintenance of test data can be reduced drastically with this feature.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)
 [![Made with Python](https://img.shields.io/badge/Made%20with-Python-yellow.svg)](https://www.python.org/)